julien-lafont/protoless/README.md

 - [ ] Support default value.
 - [ ] Compile time schema validation.
 - [ ] And last, but not least, [GRPC](https://grpc.io/) integration.

+# License

+Code is provided under the Apache 2.0 license available at http://opensource.org/licenses/Apache-2.0, as well as in the LICENSE file.